 TED is specified as a nonprofit organization devoted to spreading ideas, usually in the form of short, powerful talks.
 TED began in 1984 and today covers almost all topics — from science to business to global issues — in more than 100 languages.
 TED’s agenda is to make great ideas accessible and spark conversation.

 Since June 2006, TED talks conferences have been offered for free viewing online and as of January 2018, over 3,000 TED Talks are freely available on the official website and YouTube channel as well.
-Today, TED Talks have billions of views and millions of fans all over the world.
+Today, TED Talks have billions of views and millions of fans worldwide.

-We can’t place TED Talks in one row with the rest of our list neither we can say that it’s an alternative to YouTube.
-Though one can find its content entertaining and fun, the others would catch flies while watching TED videos.
+We can’t place TED Talks in one row with the rest of our list nor can we say that it’s an alternative to YouTube.
+Though one can find its content entertaining and fun, others would catch flies while watching TED videos.

 - TED Talks is a great way to improve general knowledge on a huge diversity of subjects;